andhus/scantree/README.md

 Recursive directory iterator supporting:
 - flexible filtering including wildcard path matching
 - in memory representation of file-tree (for repeated access)
-- efficient access to directory entry properties (scandir.DirEntry interface) extended with real path and path relative to the recursion root directory
+- efficient access to directory entry properties (`posix.DirEntry` interface) extended with real path and path relative to the recursion root directory
 - detection and handling of cyclic symlinks

 ## Installation